choosehappy/HistoBlur/README.md

 **Output generation with external mask**

-If binary masks for the slides being analyzed have already been generated with other tools, these can be used with the flag **--enablemask**.
-Note that HistoBlur will search for a file with an identical name and a .png extension in the same directory as the slide.
+If binary masks for the slides being analyzed have already been generated with other tools, these can be used with the flag **--mask_path**.
+Note that HistoBlur will search for a file with an identical name and a .png extension in the provided directory.

 ```
-Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m blur_detection/blur_detection_histoblur_best_model.pth --enablemask
+Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m blur_detection/blur_detection_histoblur_best_model.pth -t path/to/masks
 ```